 Apple Music Features

 The music service has always existed on three primary tent poles: human curation, personalization, and 24-hour live radio.
-From these, Apple has branched its streaming service into a monolith capable of competing directly with Spotify and YouTube Music.
+From there, Apple has branched its streaming service into a monolith capable of competing directly with Spotify and YouTube Music.

-Apple employs music experts and brings in external talent to curate playlists based on specific genres or moods.
+Apple employs music experts and brings external talent to curate playlists based on specific genres or moods.
 The early version of this feature saw playlists from influencing companies and curators like MTV, but now Apple has taken control of its playlist crafting.

 Custom playlists are maintained weekly, featuring custom artwork.
 As of iOS 14, the artwork is animated when browsing the Music app.

-The human element goes deeper than playlists, as Apple has its own host of live radio shows, interviews, and concert films under the umbrella Apple Music radio.
+The human element goes deeper than playlists, as Apple has its own host of live radio shows, interviews, and concert films under the umbrella of Apple Music radio.